higgsas/higgsas_geo_nodes_manual/docs/source/simulation.rst

     .. image:: images/tmeshc10.PNG

-    Best is to avaid these triangles when generating triangular mesh if posible, if not simple solution would be deleting vertices with only 2 neighbors untill no more bad triangles left
+    Best is to avoid these triangles when generating triangular mesh if posible, if not simple solution would be deleting vertices with only 2 neighbors untill no more bad triangles left

     .. image:: images/tmeshc11.PNG
     .. image:: images/tmeshc12.PNG